 Learn more about soil basics with our Soil Activity Pack for kids and adults who want to learn the basics.
-Adapted from the South East Landscape Board, the Activity Pack contains some great information on why soil is important, what it is, and soil types to help you out with the first three activities:
+Adapted from the former South East Natural Resources, the Activity Pack contains some great information on why soil is important, what it is, and soil types to help you out with the first three activities:

 Activity 1 – Comparing apples and earth

 Activity 2 – Soil Texture: the manipulative test